w0rm/gulp-svgstore/README.md

 ### Transform combined svg

 The following example sets `style="display:none"` on the combined svg:
-(beware if you use gradients and masks as defs this method wont work)
+(beware if you use gradients and masks, display:none breaks those and just show nothing, best method is to use the [method show above](#inlining-svgstore-result-into-html-body) )

 ```js
 var gulp = require('gulp');